Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 SCSS source files are found in the `theme/sass` directory.

 [WIP] How to add more primary SCSS Files.
-## Output Files
-Compiled CSS and JS files are output to the `theme/dist` directory.
-These _are_ tracked in Git, so they will appear as changed whenever they are recompiled.
-Commit these changes.

 ## Next
 That should be about all you need to get started on your project!